marcojakob/code.makery.ch/collections/library/html-css-en-part1.md

 The `<img>` element only has one opening but no closing tag.
 It contains a `src` and an `alt` attribute.
 The `src` attribute specifies the <abbr data-toggle="tooltip" title="Uniform Resource Locator">URL</abbr>, that is the location and file name of the image.
 The `alt` attribute is an "alternative text", which describes the content of the image.
 This text is used by search engines and if for some reason the image can not be displayed, for example with a screen reader for the blind.

-### Relative or Absolute URLs
+### Relative and Absolute URLs

 URLs are used for the `src` attribute of images and also for the` href` attribute of links.
 The URL specifies the "address" of some file is (for example another web page or an image).
 Depending on the location of the file, either a *relative* or *absolute* URL must be used.

 If a file **is part of the same web site**, then a ***relative URL*** is used.
 As we have seen in the example above, this is only the name of the file.

 A *relative URL* always *relative* to the current HTML page.
 If the target file is located in another folder, this must be taken into account.
 If the image from the example above were in a subfolder called `images`, the *relative URL* would be `images/marco.jpg`.
-If the file is in a parent folder we can reach this folder with `../`.
+If the file is in a parent folder you can reach this folder with `../`.
 The URL for the image in this case would be `../marco.jpg`.

 If the file is located **on an other website**, an ***absolut URL*** is used.
 Absolute URL's contain the entire domain name and path.
 An example would be `http://code.makery.ch/images/marco.jpg`.